Takosaga/EHH-2025/README.md

 ### Frontend

 Frontend is avaliable [here](https://github.com/lukascer/Automated-Proliferation-Assessment) created with Reaact + Vile.
 [Lukáš Černohous](https://github.com/lukascer) worked on the developing the frontend and Mikaela Aframova worked on design and meething with pathologist to unserstand app specifications.
+More information is provided in his repo.

+### Model Development

 Includes the images used and data annotated set up to be used to fine tune [YOLOv11](https://docs.ultralytics.com/models/yolo11/) a pretrained CNN model